remy/remysharp.com/public/books/2021/james-acasters-classic-scrapes.md

 I'm not into reading memoirs (or biographies for that matter) but it seems I've started 2021 with two ([Lenny Henry's](https://remysharp.com/books/2021/who-am-i-again) at the start of the year).

 Generally I enjoy James Acaster's comedy and his Scrapes collection does have it's laughs.
-There isn't really much meat to the book but it's good light reading (with literal laugh out louds).
+There isn't really much meat to the book, but it's good light reading (with literal laugh out louds).

 Acaster also has a distinctive style if you've seen him on screen so in reading his stories, Acaster's voice really leaps from the words on the page.